-Many of my novels remain out of print, unavailable at book stores.
+Many of my novels remain out of print, unavailable except used.
 But I do have a few of most of my titles, which I'm willing to sell, so if you're interested, e-mail me, and I'll let you know what I have and what the price would be.

 Private Lies is the first Maxey Burnell mystery, published by Harper,

 available at used bookstores or new from me.
 The cover is deceptive.
 Maxey and her apartment are not glamorous, and there's no scene where she lies on a (no doubt silk covered) bed listening to earphones.
 I hope you aren't disappointed by this.

 Maxey's interest in saving an historic brothel from a condo developer leads to multiple murders.

 But it's up to her business partner Scotty and her lover, Fire Marshall Calen Taylor, to sort the treats from the tricks the night Maxey tangles with undisguised death.

 Who would have thought a used book of poetry by Emily Dickinson could cause so much trouble for Boulder newspaper owner Maxey Burnell?
 Handwritten notes in the margins seem to threaten murder--but whose, where, when?
 Then there's the dead man in the back of a limousine in a city council candidate's driveway; that leads to Maxey being interrogated by her least-favorite cop.
 Meanwhile, her Blatant Regard co-owner Scotty wants to retire, and arranging for his replacement is murder--literally.
 Before it's all over, Maxey's not feeling too fit herself.